Get E-Book

 const i18n = await import(`./locales/${lang}.js`);

-import() works in both ESM and CJS contexts.
-A CJS file can use import() to load ES modules - that's one of the interop bridges between the two systems.
-The returned namespace object contains all named exports as properties, plus a default property for the default export.
+The expression works in both ESM and CommonJS contexts.
+A CommonJS file can use import() to load an ES module, which makes it one of the interop bridges between the two module systems.
+The promise resolves to a namespace object containing named exports as properties and a default property for the default export.

 URL-Based Module Resolution